NetTopologySuite/NetTopologySuite/doc/overwrite/namespaces/NetTopologySuite.Operation.OverlayNG.md

 uid: NetTopologySuite.Operation.OverlayNG
 summary: *content
 ---
-Contains classes that perform topological overlay to compute boolean spatial functions.
-Overlay operations are used in spatial analysis for computing set-theoretic operations (boolean combinations) of input {@link Geometry}s.
+Contains classes that perform vector overlay to compute boolean set-theoretic spatial functions.
+Overlay operations are used in spatial analysis for computing set-theoretic operations (boolean combinations) of input <xref href="NetTopologySuite.Geometries.Geometry">Geometry</xref> s.

-The {@link OverlayNG} class provides the standard Simple Features boolean set-theoretic overlay operations, including:
+The <xref href="NetTopologySuite.Operation.OverlayNG.OverlayNG">OverlayNG</xref> class provides the standard Simple Features boolean set-theoretic overlay operations, including:
 * Intersection
 * Union
 * Difference
 * Symmetric Difference

 These operations are supported for all combinations of the basic geometry types and their homogeneous collections.

 Additional operations include:

-* {@link UnaryUnion} unions collections of geometries in an efficient way
+* <xref href="NetTopologySuite.Operation.Union.UnaryUnionOp">UnaryUnion</xref> unions collections of geometries in an efficient way
-* {@link CoverageUnion} provides enhanced performance for unioning valid polygonal and lineal coverages
+* <xref href="NetTopologySuite.Operation.OverlayNG.CoverageUnion">CoverageUnion</xref> provides enhanced performance for unioning valid polygonal and lineal coverages
-* {@link PrecisionReducer} allows reducing the precision of a geometry in a topologically-valid way
+* <xref href="NetTopologySuite.Operation.OverlayNG.PrecisionReducer">PrecisionReducer</xref> allows reducing the precision of a geometry in a topologically-valid way

 ## Semantics
 The semantics of operation results are:
-* Results are always valid geometries
+* Results are always valid geometries.
+In particular, result `MultiPolygon`s are valid.
-* Empty results are empty atomic geometries of appropriate dimension
+* Empty results are `EMPTY` atomic geometries of appropriate dimension
-* Duplicate vertices are removed
+* Repeated vertices are removed
 * Linear results are merged node-to-node (e.g. are of maximial length)
 * Polygon edges which collapse completely due to rounding are not output
+* The `intersection` and `difference` operations always produce a homogeneous result.
+  The result dimension is equal to or less than the maximum dimension of the inputs.
+  (For instance, the intersection of a `Polygon` and a `LineString` might produce a `Point` result.)
+* The `union` and `symmetric difference` operations may produce heterogeneous results
+  (i.e. a collection containing components of different dimension).
+* Homogeneous results are output as `Multi` geometries.
+* Heterogeneous results are in the form of a `GeometryCollection` containing a set of atomic geometries.
+This provides backwards compatibility with the original JTS overlay implementation.
+  However, this loses the information that the polygonal results have valid `MultiPolygon` topology.

 ## Features
 Functionality